Program for Post-Graduate Trainees: Future Academic Clinician-Educators

 - Broaden their own community of clinician-educators within medical education

 PLEASE NOTE: YOUR APPLICATION WILL NOT BE COMPLETE UNTIL ALL THREE DOCUMENTS DETAILED BELOW HAVE BEEN RECEIVED.
-YOU WILL BE NOTIFIED OF ACCEPTANCE BY MID-AUGUST 2022
+YOU WILL BE NOTIFIED OF ACCEPTANCE BY END OF JULY.

 2. AN EDUCATIONAL PROJECT (3300 characters max).
 This will be the concrete vehicle to support your learning & application of new concepts.
 The project fields in the application have been divided into 5 sections - answer all the questions as they apply to your project.

 3. A MENTOR LETTER OF SUPPORT.
 This letter should include knowledge of the applicant's academic interest/experience, as well as future potential as an academic clinician-educator; how the applicant's project will contribute to further the educational mission of program/department/institution; and support commitment, including time available for the meeting, guidance, mentoring, or resources.
 The mentor should include their contact information.
 Letters are able to be uploaded at the end of the application.
-Questions regarding the program can be sent to the IHP Office of Continuing and Professional Development, Click here to email IHP, or Susan Farrell, Click here to email Susan.
+Questions regarding the program can be sent to the PGME Team at Boston Children's Hospital, click here to email; or Susan Farrell, Click here to email Susan.